-It is our pleasure to begin the sixth year of our expanded partnership with Community Health Network.
+It is our pleasure to begin the seventh year of our expanded partnership with Community Health Network.
 The MSD of Lawrence Township School Nurses are members of the Community Health Network Nursing Department.
 Our children and families are very fortunate to have the expanded health resources offered by Community Health Network available to provide care.

 Healthy children perform at their best.
 A student who becomes ill during school hours will be taken to the school clinic.
 If it is necessary to send the child home because of illness, the family will be notified.
 It is very important that current, up-to-date contact information be provided in case of a medical emergency.
 If you have not already done so, please complete the Emergency Medical Form provided in your registration packet.
 This form will ensure that your nurse is aware of all of your child’s health care needs.

 Please be aware that the clinic follows guidelines set forth by the Indiana State Department of Health.
 Children will be sent home with a temperature over 100 degrees F and must be fever-free without the use of medication and symptom-free for 24 hours before returning to school.
 To protect all children from the possible spread of disease, please keep your child home if the following symptoms are present: fever greater than 100 degrees F, diarrhea, red or inflamed eyes, vomiting, or undiagnosed skin rash.

 Hand washing is one of the best ways to prevent illness.
 It is important to wash hands before and after a meal, after playing outside, when using the restroom and whenever hands get dirty.
 Please encourage your child to cough and sneeze into his/her elbow or use a tissue.
 Together we can help keep our children healthy and in school.